A $2.7 million capital campaign to help a singular school

 — Hannah O. Heine, SFA Class of 2006

-Other things about our graduates, however, can be quantified.
-Such as their levels of achievement.
+Other things about our graduates can be quantified, however.
+Specifically, their levels of achievement.
 Last year, SFA 8th graders scored an average of 572 on their high school placement tests, which is a full 77 points above the national average, and 61 points higher (11%) than the Louisville Archdiocese average.

-Better still, our Northwest Evaluation Association Measures of Academic Performance (NWEA MAP) scores for third, fifth, and 8th graders were an average of 45% above the national average in reading, and 40% higher in math — placing them in the top 15% of all MAP scores in the US.
+Better still, our Northwest Evaluation Association Measures of Academic Performance (NWEA MAP) scores for third, fifth, and 8th graders (grades that are annually tested) were an average of 45% above the national average in reading, and 40% higher in math — placing them in the top 15% of all MAP scores in the US.
 No wonder then that over 91% of our graduates are on their high school’s honor roll each semester.

 It’s a track record of consistent, year-upon-year excellence that few other schools our size can match, and why St. Francis has been twice designated a US Department of Education National Blue Ribbon School of Excellence.